Objectives of the program

 Must be eligible for a TN (Mexico and Canada) or J-1 visa with no bars or home country requirement.

 Selection will be in accordance with the guidelines of the veterinary internship/residency matching program (www.virmp.org).
-For application procedures, salary and benefits, and other information about the residency program, please see GENERAL INFORMATION on the VMTH WEB SITE.
+For application procedures, salary and benefits, and other information about the residency program, please see GENERAL INFORMATION.

 The University of California, Davis, and the Veterinary Medical Teaching Hospital are interested in candidates who are committed to the highest standards of scholarship and professional activities, and to the development of a campus climate that supports equality and diversity.